NotTanJune/NotTanJune/README.md

 - Tech strengths: Python, AWS, machine learning fundamentals, and practical experience with hardware + embedded workflows from mechatronics.
 - Work style: Hack-first — prototype fast, iterate, and ship the useful bits.

-# What I build / care about

-- Responsive web apps/mobile apps that usually solve a problem I've encountered in the past.
-- Prototypes and projects that combine hardware and ML (robotics + vision).
-- Tools and automation to make development less boring and more repeatable.

----

 # Some stuff I've built